jbiason/blog/content/books/things-i-learnt/code-reviews-style/index.md

 +++
-title = "Things I Learnt The Hard Way - The Right Tool Is More Obvious Than You Think" date = 2019-07-16
+title = "Things I Learnt The Hard Way - Code Reviews Are Not For Style" date = 2019-07-16

 [taxonomies]